JamesGJ5-Learning-To-Code/todo-list/README.md

 3. DONE FOR NOW Write application logic for allProjects
 4. Write DOM logic
 - DONE FOR NOW Give functionality to button#new-project-button
-- Give functionality to button.edit-project
+- Give functionality to button.delete-project
 5. Add a couple of projects to the DOM
 6. Add a couple of TODOs to each project
 7. Test everything